Singapore Citizenship vs. Permanent Residence: What’s the difference and how do you apply? (Updated 2022)

 Apply online with a valid SingPass account.
 You may use your sponsor’s SingPass or your own if you are an Employment Pass or S Pass holder.
 Are you a foreign investor in Singapore?
 In that case, apply for permanent residence under the Global Investor Programme.
 If you are a student, access the e-Service using your Foreign Identification Number (FIN) and the issuance date of your immigration pass.
 The processing time is generally 4 to 6 months.

 Next, pay a non-refundable application fee of SGD $100.
-If successful, you’ll need to pay SGD $50 for a 5-year Re-Entry Permit, SGD $50 for an Identity Card, and SGD $30 for an Entry Visa (if you require one).
+If successful, you’ll need to pay SGD $20 for an Entry Permit, SGD $50 for a 5-year Re-Entry Permit, SGD $50 for an Identity Card, and SGD $30 for an Entry Visa (if you require one).

 Secure international health insurance